Embodiment of Scarlet Devil: Gameplay

 Points can be acquired in various ways.
 The "Graze" system grants the player 500 points for each bullet they narrowly avoid.
-Shooting enemies and collecting point and power items that they drop on defeat will also increase the number of points.
-Points are deducted upon losing a life or deployment of bombs.
-Power items increase the player's shot power, giving it a larger cone of fire and potential for dealing more damage to enemies, and when at the maximum power of 128, the player can move to the top of the screen to collect all on-screen items at once.
-Collecting enough points will grant the player extra lives and bombs.
-The amount of lives the player starts with can be chosen in the options menu – the default is three and starting with less or more lives will apply a positive or negative multiplier to the player's score respectively.
+Shooting enemies and collecting point and power items that they drop on defeat will also increase the number of points, with point items being worth more if collected higher.
+Power items increase the player's shot power, giving it a larger cone of fire and potential for dealing more damage to enemies at specific values, and when at the maximum power of 128, the player can move to the top of the screen to collect all on-screen items at once.
+Reaching specific score values will grant the player extra lives.
+When enemy bullets are erased, whether by boss pattern ending or the player bombing, they are turned into star items that grant further score.
+The amount of lives and bombs the player starts with can be chosen in the options menu – the default for each is three, and starting with more lives will apply a negative multiplier to the player's score.
 A "Play Rank" system also exists, which makes the game slightly easier if the player loses a life, and slightly harder if they score more points.

-The game features six stages and four levels of difficulty – Easy difficulty prematurely ends the game after stage five, automatically granting the bad ending.
+The game features six stages and four levels of difficulty.
+Easy difficulty prematurely ends the game after stage five with the game's bad ending, a decision that at the time was made due to assumption that the game would be played mostly by pre-existing shooter fans.
 Depending on difficulty, a positive or negative multiplier bonus is applied and given at the end of each stage.
 As with previous games in the series, an additional "Extra Stage" is unlocked in the main menu if the player completes the game without using a continue.
 (Note: Continuing on any difficulty will automatically grant the player the bad ending on completion, preventing this unlock.
 The "Extra Stage" prevents continuing.)